 Do the far-left and the far-right ever seem hopelessly similar to you?
 As odd as this question may sound at first, Horseshoe Theory suggests that the political spectrum is not a straight line with ideologies moving across a line from left to right, but rather a horseshoe, with its farthest outliers bending in toward each other and sharing a number of beliefs.
-In recent years, violent clashes between the far-left and far-right, at UC Berkeley, in Charlottesville, North Carolina, in Portland, Oregon, and most recently during the George Floyd protests, have challenged society to take a look at the actions of both extremes and ask: To what extent does similarity in action mean similarity in character?
+In the US in recent years, violent clashes between the far-left and far-right, on university campuses, in Charlottesville, North Carolina and other cities, not to mention at the George Floyd protests have challenged society to take a look at the actions of extremists on both sides and ask: To what extent does similarity in action mean similarity in character?

 The Far-Left and the Far-Right Are Two Peas in a Pod

 By any means necessary.

 Militancy pervades the ranks of the far-left and the far-right.
 More than idolizing violent purveyors of their ideologies (think far-right’s Hitler to the far-left’s Che Guevara), many far-right and far-left movements are vehement in their rejection of non-violence and employ it regularly.
-Right-wing groups are said to have carried out 150 attacks on US soil – from shooting to bombings.
+Between 1993 and 2017, right-wing groups are said to have carried out 150 attacks on US soil – from shooting to bombings.
 Since 2017, there have been a number of far-right terror attacks in the US, not to mention their role in the US Capital riots.
 However, political violence has also been perpetrated by militant offshoots of left-wing groups, beginning with the 1960’s Weathermen and continuing until today with the Antifa movement.

 An idle mind is the devil’s playground.